DATES OF ISSUANCE OF STUDENT PROGRESS REPORTS (REPORT CARDS)

 *Navy socks or stockings – (NO SHEER STOCKINGS)

-• Boys: *Navy Blue School Blazer with Logo (Middle & High School Students, grades 6 – 12)) *Navy dress slacks (NO DICKIE PANTS WITH CARGO POCKETS)
+*NAVY OR BLACK DRESS SHOES ONLY – NO SNEAKERS, BALLERINA SHOES, CLOGS, OR HIGH HEEL SHOES - Boys: *Navy Blue School Blazer with Logo (Middle & High School Students, grades 6 – 12)) *Navy dress slacks (NO DICKIE PANTS WITH CARGO POCKETS)

 PANTS MUST FIT NEATLY AND BELTS MUST BE WORN (NO BIG BUCKLES) *White oxford shirt (button collar)